-Every young person that joins our company receives from me a copy of How to Win Friends and Influence People because if you’re only going to read one business book, that’s the one to read.
+Every young person that joins our company receives from me a copy of How to Win Friends & Influence People because if you’re only going to read one business book, that’s the one to read.
 For the more seasoned business leader, read Good to Great.
 Both of these are older, and some would say dated, books.
-Trust me, they are still extremely relevant today.
+But trust me, they are still extremely relevant today.

 Link to article: https://www.bizjournals.com/charlotte/news/2018/03/30/most-admired-ceo-awards-brian-king-a-m-king.html

 Brian T. King is the founder and owner of multiple firms encompassing design, construction, real estate, and manufacturing, and currently president of the integrated Design-Build firm A M King.
 Brian shares his passion for mentoring young professionals, rising managers and entrepreneurs at speaking engagements around the country, on podcasts and via his blog.